RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 # Creating protocols with RosettaScripts
 ======================================

-Tutorial by Rocco Moretti (rmorettiase@gmail.com).
-Edited by Vikram K. Mulligan (vmullig@uw.edu).
+Tutorial by Rocco Moretti (rmorettiase@gmail.com) and Vikram K. Mulligan (vmullig@uw.edu).
 Created on 21 June 2016 as part of the 2016 Documentation XRW.

 ## Goals
 --------